benielcapo/NoxImage/README.md

 - Graphical user interface for easy interaction.
 - Automatically saves encrypted and decrypted images.
 - Generates and stores a token file for each encrypted image.
+- Choose the token to encrypt the image, or leave blank to generate randomly.

 ---